 Your board will be prepared by performing the following four main steps.

-The term “image” generally refers to a file with the .img extension, containing Linux operating system files, drivers, and everything necessary for the board to function.
-You can download and examine the minimal image from https://packages.t3gemstone.org/images/ubuntu/jammy/t3-gem-o1.
+The term “image” generally refers to a file with the .img extension, which contains the files and drivers of the Linux operating system—essentially everything needed for the board to function.
+You can download and examine the file named “minimal” from https://packages.t3gemstone.org/images/ubuntu/jammy/t3-gem-o1.

 1